aalness/go-redis-pubsub/README.md

 [![Build Status](https://travis-ci.org/aalness/go-redis-pubsub.svg?branch=master)](https://travis-ci.org/aalness/go-redis-pubsub)

 This library is a small specialized Go client for [Redis pub/sub](http://redis.io/topics/pubsub).
-I'm using it to support real-time high-throughput messaging between server instances when the expected channel count is large and very dynamic.
+I'm using it to support real-time high-throughput messaging between server instances when the expected channel count is large and the subscription pattern is very dynamic.

 It's implemented using [redigo](https://github.com/garyburd/redigo).